radixdlt/community-scrypto-examples/games/rpg/README.md

 greavite=[Sixth Resource Address generated] wood=[Seventh Resource Address generated]
 ```
 5. Input the data for characters and stages.
-Sample methods/commands are provided, but you are welcome to change anything of your own.
+Sample methods are provided, but you are welcome to change anything of your own.
 This generates data for a character of class 1, as well as stage data for the first ten stages.
 Simply alter the digits according to the comments to add more stages/change stages.
 ```
 resim call-method $c upload_test_data